 In your own words can you describe Aetna Foundation’s Healthier World Innovation Challenge and how you came up with this?

-In your past role you helped the Bush and Obama administrations in tackling healthcare inequality.
-How do you use this past experience to bring about change in underserved communities while working for a different organization like the Aetna Foundation?
+In your past role, you helped the Bush and Obama administrations tackle healthcare inequality.
+How do you use this experience to bring about change in underserved communities while working for a different organization like the Aetna Foundation?

-What do you feel are currently the most encouraging solutions that combine healthcare and technology?
+What are currently the most encouraging solutions that combine healthcare and technology?

-How will you determine whether the solutions have are a success after the 3 years of funding and support provided by Aetna Foundation?
-If it is successful, how will you approaching scaling up the solution to work in more communities?
+How will you determine whether the solutions are a success after the three years of funding and support provided by the Aetna Foundation?
+How will you approach scaling up the solution to work in more communities if it is successful?

-Let me give you the low down on this awesome opportunity to make a gargantuan difference.
+Let me give you the low down on this awesome opportunity to make an enormous difference.

-To sum it all up, the Aetna foundation is offering up to $4.5 million USD in grants designed to improve chronic health outcomes in underserved communities using technology that is readily available.
-They are looking for six (6) deserving organizations to award up to $750,000 each over three consecutive years, and will have the full support of the Aetna Foundation and partner organizations.
+To sum it all up, the Aetna Foundation offers up to USD 4.5 million in grants designed to improve chronic health outcomes in underserved communities using readily available technology.
+They are looking for six (6) deserving organizations to award up to $750,000 each over three consecutive years and will have the full support of the Aetna Foundation and partner organizations.

-Underserved communities, such as low-income, minority and remotely located populations, are suffering from an all-time high of chronic diseases.
-The two main killers: heart disease and diabetes.
+Underserved communities, such as low-income, minority, and remotely located populations, suffer from an all-time high of chronic diseases.
+The two leading killers are heart disease and diabetes.
 These are two of the top 10 leading causes of death among African Americans and Hispanics.
-The Aetna foundation grants reminds us that in 2015 we have so much opportunity right to change the field of healthcare and the changes are right under our fingertips.
+The Aetna foundation grants remind us that in 2015 we have so much opportunity to change the healthcare field, and the changes are right under our fingertips.
 We should take advantage of the technological conveniences available to us to make a difference, especially when it comes to healthcare.
-According to the Aetna foundation, “1 in 3 mobile users have used their mobile device to research health information, and 90% of patients want to self-manage their healthcare using technology.
-This includes accessing medical information, refilling prescriptions and booking appointments online.”
+According to the Aetna Foundation, “1 in 3 mobile users have used their mobile device to research health information, and 90% of patients want to self-manage their healthcare using technology.
+This includes accessing medical information, refilling prescriptions, and booking appointments online.”

-If you belong to a similar community, have an idea to help, this is your chance to make a difference.
+If you belong to a similar community and have an idea to help, this is your chance to make a difference.
 Spread the word or sign up.
-Great things come from small sparks of ideas, and you can accomplish something life-changing if you take the first step.
+Great things come from tiny sparks of ideas, and you can accomplish something life-changing if you take the first step.